paranumal/libparanumal/README.md

      * Extrapolation-BDF integration in time.
      * Sub-cycling (Operator Integration Factor Splitting) for advection.

-E. Dependencies:
+G. Dependencies:
-   - Message Passing Interface (MPI).
+   - Message Passing Interface (MPI v3.0 or higher).
-      * The libParanumal makefiles assume that mpic++ are installed and visible in your path.
+      * The libParanumal makefiles assume that mpic++ is installed and visible in your path.
    - Open Concurrent Compute Abstraction (OCCA)
       * OCCA must be installed.
-      * OCCA will try to detect if any of these execution models are installed OpenMP, CUDA, OpenCL, HIP.
+      * OCCA will try to detect if any of these execution models are installed: OpenMP, CUDA, OpenCL, and/or HIP.
-      * If OCCA does not detect any of these it will default to Serial execution.
+      * By default, if OCCA does not detect a chosen mode of execution it will default to Serial execution.
       * You will need to adjust the libParnumal setup input files to choose the execution model and compute device appropriate for your system.
       * The OCCA github repo is [here](https://github.com/libocca/occa)
       * The OCCA webpage is [here](http://libocca.org)